 Less rare than the Night Beat ep box, yet still pretty rare is this other 1950’s spoken word album with radio broadcasts and Warhol cover design: The Nation’s Nightmare.
 According to the archives of the American Institute of Graphic Arts only 2.936 copies were pressed.

-The album was released in 1952, and contains two CBS radio documentaries from a series about crime in America, that were aired in the Summer of 1951: Traffic in Narcotics and Crime on The Waterfront.
+The album was released in 1951 or 1952, and contains two CBS radio documentaries from a series about crime in America, that were aired in the Summer of 1951: Traffic in Narcotics and Crime on The Waterfront.

 In 1951 the show was promoted by CBS Radio with a full page newspaper ad.
 Andy Warhol won his first award as a professional artist for his illustration of this ad.
 The Art Directors Club of New York awarded Warhol (and art director Lou Dorfsman) with the Art Directors Club Medal in the category ‘Newspaper advertising art, General illustration’ for the impressive blotted line drawing of a boy shooting drugs with a syringe.
 The ad was published in the New York Times on September 13th, 1951, the day the Traffic in Narcotics show was aired for the second time.
 It is not known to me if there were similar ads for the other shows.